In Need Of A Domestic Violence Attorney?

 That means establishing we are the right fit for your case, and overall legal needs, from the beginning, so we can provide end-to-end solutions for each of our clients.
 Our attention to detail allows us to provide a tailored approach to producing results for each unique client and their criminal charges.

-Contact our skilled Grand Rapids criminal defense lawyer today to learn more about your legal rights and options to pursue the best outcome for your case.
+Contact our skilled Michigan domestic violence lawyer in Grand Rapids today to learn more about your legal rights and options to pursue the best outcome for your case.
 We are available by phone 24 hours a day by calling 616-821-7691 or allow us to review your case via email to ensure each aspect is reviewed with the discretion and attention to detail you deserve.